Millions of Americans now living with Long COVID

 “You’re coughing, and you can barely move,” he says.
 “It’s not like you can do anything.
 You’re just there—you can barely get out of bed, and you’re feeling lousy, just overall.”

-Some post-COVID patients develop new symptoms, Raju says.
-But others, like Frisby, experience worsened symptoms of preexisting well-controlled asthma—even after a relatively mild bout of COVID-19.
+Some people develop new symptoms after having COVID, Raju says.
+But others, like Frisby, experience worsened symptoms of preexisting well-controlled asthma—even after a relatively mild bout of the infection.

 “We’ve seen patients who weren’t even hospitalized who still have residual shortness of breath,” Raju says.
 “It comes as a shock, I think, to still be dealing with these issues for a prolonged period of time.”